KEY CHALLENGES

 our approach

 We were never intended to live in poverty, divided against one another, with little hope for peace.
 In the Kingdom of God, poverty, violence, division, and hopelessness will not exist.
-We think that the Church is God’s primary transforming agent in the world.
-The local church is there to make its community more like the Kingdom of God.
+We believe the Church is God’s primary transforming agent in the world, and that the local church exists to make its community more like the Kingdom of God.

 Read on to learn how communities are being transformed in Nepal.